VoidAnalytics/voidanalytics-wordpress-plugin/readme.txt

 1. Open Wordpress panel
 2. Navigate to `Plugins`
 3. Click on `Add New`
-4. Search for `Void Analytics for Wordpress`
+4. Search for `Void Analytics Integration`
 5. Press on `Install Now`, then `Activate`
 6. Open website dashboard on [Void Analytics](https://www.voidanalytics.com/app/websites)